US War on Native America, 1775-1924

 Big Hole National Battlefield

-This site is also part of the Nez Perce National Historical Park, and it sits in the scenic Big Hole valley, right near the little town of Wisdom.
+This uniquely tragic site in the War on Native America is also part of the Nez Perce National Historical Park, and it sits in the scenic Big Hole valley, right near the little town of Wisdom.

 The US military was hunting down natives who refused to go to reservations and a few fugitives who had killed some settlers.
 They attacked the camp at night, burned the tipis and killed around 90 natives, mostly women and children, including babies bludgeoned to death.
 The warriors killed 31 soldiers in defense and then fled with the survivors.
 Some eventually escaped to Canada, but Chief Joseph later surrendered at Bear Paw with the rest.